 - If there are a large number of employee benefits associated with a role, especially complex pension or share arrangements

-There will be an additional charge for attending a Tribunal Hearing of £1500-£2000 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal Hearing of £1500-£2000 per day (plus VAT*).
 Generally, we would allow 1-5 days depending on the complexity of your case.
 The duration of a case may however exceed this in some circumstances, for example when one or both parties call multiple witnesses.

 We are not able to offer Legal Aid Assistance to claimants, although in some cases you may have an insurance policy which will assist you to fund the bringing of or defending of a claim.

 We will be able to provide a more accurate indication of the likely level of our costs when we meet with you to discuss the bringing of a claim.